 And they were only too happy to round-up our independence debate coverage by sharing their views with readers.

-In our final question, the two Blairs go toe to toe on pensions in Scotland.
+In the third of five questions, the two Blairs go toe to toe on the NHS in Scotland.

 Question: What impact/benefits would independence have on the NHS and its services and staff in Scotland?

 Blair Jenkins, Yes campaign: Only independence provides us with full control over our NHS and full protection from the effects of Westminster policies.
 For although we already run our own NHS in Scotland, the overall budget available for public services is still determined by Westminster.

 Labour in England is increasingly warning about the threat of NHS privatisation – in fact Labour’s Shadow Health Secretary has said that the current privatisation reforms may cause the English NHS to be “broken up” within a decade.

 Trade unions and healthcare professionals warn that patients down south will increasingly be made to pay for services.
 And Labour’s Health Minister in Wales has complained that the Westminster agenda of privatisation and cuts mean less money for devolved services like the Welsh (and Scottish) NHS.